Clerkenwell Vestry: Incorporated vestry

 In 1855 the parish of Clerkenwell came within the area of responsibility of the Metropolitan Board of Works.
 The Clerkenwell Vestry was incorporated as local government body and appointed one member to the Metropolitan Board of Works.
 In 1857 the medical officer of health appointed by the vestry reported on the poor state of sanitation in the parish.

 The vestry considered adopting the Baths and Washhouses Act 1846 in the 1850s and 1870s, but this was not acted upon.
 Using the powers of the Sanitary Act 1866, in 1876 a mortuary and in 1877 a coroner's court designed by Henry Saxon Snell was opened by the vestry.

 In 1892/3 the vestry had an expenditure of £33,236.

 The election of vestrymen was reformed by the Local Government Act 1894 with the vestry election in December 1894 the first to use the new system.
-The 1894 election was for all members with the third elected with the least votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.
+The 1894 election was for all members with the third elected with the fewest votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.

 The vestry did not adopt the Electric Lighting Acts and electric power in Clerkenwell was provided by the County of London Electric Supply Company.
 The vestry turned down an offer to take over supply in the parish in 1893.